Pick-an-object Mechanisms: Experiments

+When considering truthful strategies in PAO mechanisms, there are subtle aspects that are worth highlighting.
+A strategy representing a preference different from its true one is perfectly distinguishable in Direct, but this is typically not true for a straightforward strategy in PAO.
+Since we only observe a limited number of choices and not the entire strategy, some non-straightforward strategies that coincide with straightforward ones in the observed choices will be deemed truthful, leading to a potential overestimation of the ``true'' truthful rate in PAO mechanisms.
+While we do not fully eliminate this possibility, the weaker notions of truthfulness used in Direct help mitigate the concern.

-\textbf{Result 1 (Behavior in line with the truthful strategy):} \begin{enumerate} \item Under the TTC rule with cyclic priorities, the comparison of average proportions of subjects behaving in line with the truthful strategy leads to the following results: PAO$>$Direct.\footnote{The result is robust to two changes of the definition of truthful strategy in the direct TTC.
-First, if instead of requiring the full truthful list we count as truthful all truthful submissions until the guaranteed object, the result remains the same.
-Second, if instead of requiring the full truthful list in the direct TTC we count as truthful all submissions with the truthful ranking of objects until the assigned object, the result also remains the same.} \item Under the TTC rule with acyclic priorities, the comparison of average proportions of subjects behaving in line with the truthful strategy leads to the following results: OSP$>$PAO$>$Direct.\footnote{If instead of requiring the full truthful list in the direct TTC we count as truthful all truthful submissions until the guaranteed object, the result remains.
-If instead of requiring the full truthful list in the direct TTC we count as truthful all submissions with the truthful ranking of objects until the assigned object, the difference between Direct and PAO becomes not significant.} \item Under the SD rule, the comparison of average proportions of subjects behaving in line with the truthful strategy leads to the following results: OSP$>$PAO$=$Direct.\footnote{If instead of requiring the full truthful list in the direct SD we count as truthful all truthful submissions until the assigned object, the result remains.
+\textbf{Result 1 (Behavior in line with the truthful strategy):} \begin{enumerate} \item Under the TTC rule with cyclic priorities, the comparison of average proportions of subjects behaving in line with the truthful strategy leads to the following results: PAO$>$Direct.\footnote{The result is robust to both alternative definitions of truthful strategy in the direct TTC.} \item Under the TTC rule with acyclic priorities, the comparison of average proportions of subjects behaving in line with the truthful strategy leads to the following results: OSP$>$PAO$>$Direct.\footnote{The result is robust to the notion of \textit{truthful until until the guaranteed object}.
+When considering \textit{truthful until the assigned object}, the difference between Direct and PAO is not significant.} \item Under the SD rule, the comparison of average proportions of subjects behaving in line with the truthful strategy leads to the following results: OSP$>$PAO$=$Direct.\footnote{The difference between Direct and PAO is no longer significant when considering \textit{truthful until the assigned object}.
 Note that under the informational conditions of the last seven rounds, there is no such thing as ``guaranteed objects.''} \end{enumerate} {}

 \textbf{Support:}

 \begin{centering}

 \end{centering}